dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-04-tutorial-command-line.md

 *Alternate*: You can also use **Windows PowerShell 7**.
 It’s pre‑installed on Windows 11, and it’s good enough for basics, but the syntax may differ.
 This guide uses Bash.

 ## 3. Download the Sample Dataset
-For this tutorial, we will be working with a sample dataset, which can be downloaded using this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/8696c45d497e404bad7fdfb66a07d609571181d8/assets/sample-archive.zip).
+For this tutorial, we will be working with a sample dataset, which can be downloaded using this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/8696c45d497e404bad7fdfb66a07d609571181d8/assets/sample-archive.zip){:target="_blank" rel="noopener"}.
 The dataset folder is organized in the following manner:

 ```
 sample-archive/